 How to do med ball workout while pregnant.
-Here you will learn more about medicine ball exercised for pregnant women, how to do it correctly and safely.
-Doing med ball can strengthen your core muscles and help you as labor training to be prepared for labor.
+Here you will learn more about medicine ball exercised for pregnant women, and how to do it correctly and safely.
+Doing med balls can strengthen your core muscles and help you as labor training to be prepared for labor.

 Medicine Balls Are Safe Pregnancy Workouts

-Medicine balls are heavy balls which are simply weights, they can be bought at different weight levels starting at 4 pounds and all the way to 20 pounds.
+Medicine balls are heavy balls that simply weigh, they can be bought at different weight levels starting at 4 pounds and all the way to 20 pounds.

-Unlike metal weights (dumbbells or kettle bells) which can easily injure the person training, or can be dangerous to others when waved around, the med balls are designed for this exact exercises.
+Unlike metal weights (dumbbells or kettlebells) which can easily injure the person training, or can be dangerous to others when waved around, the med balls are designed for these exact exercises.
 Med balls are safe for pregnancy workouts because:

 - They do not have metal parts,

 - They are easy to hold with two hands,

 - Can be used safely at home,